Skip to main content

 If you provided a GitHub PAT:

-• Monk securely injects deployment keys into your repository secrets
+• Monk injects deployment keys into your repository secrets

 • You just commit and push